sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [sentdex](https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ) : Python Programming tutorials, going further than just the basics.
 Learn about machine learning, finance, data analysis, robotics, web development, game development, and more.
 - [Steve Griffith](https://www.youtube.com/channel/UCTBGXCJHORQjivtgtMsmkAQ) : The videos on this channel are largely about web design & development with a good dose of mobile development thrown in just for fun.
 - [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) : In this YouTube channel I publish "creative coding" video tutorials every week.
 Subjects covered range from the basics of programming languages like JavaScript (with p5.js) and Java (with Processing) to generative algorithms like physics simulation, computer vision, and data visualization.
-- [TheHappieCat](https://www.youtube.com/channel/UCBsuOBu-dxj5bx1KMgmar5g) : Videos on technology, storytelling, and being happie.
+- [TheHappieCat](https://www.youtube.com/channel/UCBsuOBu-dxj5bx1KMgmar5g) : Videos on technology, storytelling, and being happy.
 - [Tutorials Point (India) Pvt.
 Ltd.](https://www.youtube.com/channel/UCVLbzhxVTiTLiVKeGV7WEBg) : Tutorials Point originated from the idea that there exists a class of readers who respond better to online content and prefer to learn new skills at their own pace from the comforts of their drawing rooms.
-We bring simple to understand Text and Video tutorials at zero cost and cover many subjects including IT, Engineering, MBA, MCA, Management, Various Exams Preparation, and Academic subjects.
+We bring simplicity to understand Text and Video tutorials at zero cost and cover many subjects including IT, Engineering, MBA, MCA, Management, Various Exams Preparation, and Academic subjects.
 If you are not extravagant and willing to save your money and time then we recommend you to try our tutorials.experience
 - [Udacity](https://www.youtube.com/channel/UCBVCi5JbYmfG3q5MEuoWdOw) : Udacity, a pioneer in online education, is building "University by Silicon Valley", a new type of online university
 - [V. Anton Spraul](https://www.youtube.com/channel/UCLEMTlEe5RE04EoULMHWEEQ) : Videos for people who want to understand the software better, including explanations of how the software performs some of its most important jobs and tools programmers can use to solve programming problems.
 - [xdadevelopers](https://www.youtube.com/channel/UCk1SpWNzOs4MYmr0uICEntg) : You have found the world-famous XDA-Developers.com YouTube Channel, known as XDA TV.
 We cover Android and Windows Mobile from HTC, Samsung, Motorola, Sony, and more.
 Learn about rooting your Android, how to build applications, and more.